buaazp/uq/README.md

 #### topic and line

 A topic is a class to store messages.
-Producters push messages into a topic.
+Producers push messages into a topic.
 A line is a class to output messages for a clear purpose.
 A topic can have many lines for different purposes.
 For example:

 1. Users upload pictures to [weibo.com](http://weibo.com).
 All the upload messages pushed into a topic named `wb_img_upload`.
-2. Compress service pops the message from a line named `img_to_compress`, then compresses the picture and comfirms the message in this line.
+2. Compress service pops the message from a line named `img_to_compress`, then compresses the picture and confirms the message in this line.
-3. While analysis service pops the message from a line named `img_to_analysis`, then analyzes the picture and comfirm the message in this line.
+3. Analysis service pops the message from a line named `img_to_analysis`, then analyzes the picture and confirm the message in this line.
 4. Any other services can pop and confirm messages from its own line.
 The status of different lines are independent.

-#### message confirm and recycle
+#### message confirmation and recycle

-Messages poped from a line should be confirmed after disposing.
-If a consumer poped a message but failed to dispose it.
-This message will be pushed back into the line after a recycle time which is set when the line creating.
+Messages popped from a line should be confirmed after disposing.
+If a consumer pops a message but fails to dispose it, this message will be pushed back into the line after a recycle time which is set when creating the line.

-If a line is created with no recyle time.
-The line will degrade to a classical message queue, which means if a message is poped, it is lost.
+If a line is created with no recycle time.
+The line will degrade to a classical message queue, which means if a message is popped, it is lost.

 #### queue methods